HurricaneSKC/LV-Movieland/CodeReview.md

 ## Things to consider

 - If the project is due to become larger consider the idea of implementing typescript as it provides type safety which can help to catch errors during development
-- Consider using a linter to sort import declarations
+- Consider using a linter e.g. ESLint / Prettier